 Shades of tan and brown, black and sometimes even white, red and blue may appear from one area to the other.
 Normal moles are usually a single shade of color.
 A mole of many shades or one that has lightened or darkened should be checked.

-A mole is suspicious if the diameter is larger than 1/4″, The size of an eraser tip of a pencil.
+A mole is suspicious if the diameter is larger than 1/4″.
+The size of the eraser tip of a pencil.